-- 17. Nearly half of households have marginal or poor food consumption.
-In crises or emergencies, one third of households use livelihood coping strategies that deplete their productive and domestic assets, with serious and sometimes irreversible consequences for their capacity to produce food or generate income.
-Prices of staple foods such as maize and cassava more than doubled between 2014 and 2017.13 - Households headed by women have limited access to productive or domestic assets because they are more likely to be landless than households headed by men.
+- 18. Households headed by women have limited access to productive or domestic assets because they are more likely to be landless than households headed by men.
 Half of Burundi's women are food-insecure, with food consumption scores below the "acceptable" level and low dietary diversity.
-Single-parent households, frequently headed by women, have higher dependency ratios and are economically more vulnerable to food insecurity and malnutrition14. - More than 38,000 refugees, 15 mainly from the eastern Democratic Republic of the Congo, are 19. hosted in four camps and rely on WFP assistance to cover their basic food and nutrition needs.
+Single-parent households, frequently headed by women, have higher dependency ratios and are economically more vulnerable to food insecurity and malnutrition12. - 19.
+More than 38,000 refugees, 13 mainly from the eastern Democratic Republic of the Congo, are hosted in four camps and rely on WFP assistance to cover their basic food and nutrition needs.
 The refugee camps are located in food-insecure areas where livelihoods are fragile and prone to climate shocks.
 Host communities are generally asset-poor, with limited access to land and income.
 WFP is mindful of the tensions that can develop between refugees and host communities and as a result there are programmes targeting communities hosting refugees.
 As at April 2017, the food security situation in these areas was at "crisis" level as defined by the Integrated Food Security Classification System.
 A recent post-distribution monitoring assessment indicates that 80 percent of refugee households have "acceptable" food consumption scores compared with only half of the host community households living near refugee camps. - 20.
 End malnutrition.
 There has been little change in the prevalence of malnutrition in the last 20 years.
 Some of the reasons for this are the almost exclusive focus on nutrition specific interventions and the failure to systematically address malnutrition in a multisectoral manner using a nutrition sensitive approach that addresses the underlying drivers.
 While a comprehensive causal analysis of the underlying drivers is yet to be conducted, they may include abject poverty, poor access to clean water and deteriorating access to basic services such as education and health.
 Some of the immediate causes are thought to be the high prevalence of infectious diseases, inadequate dietary diversity and poor hygiene practices.
-The prevalence of chronic malnutrition is the second highest in the world and the highest in Africa: 56 percent of children under 5 are stunted, which is a marginal improvement from 58 percent in 2010 but still well above the 40 percent threshold for "critical" chronic malnutrition established by the World Health Organization (WHO).
-16 The prevalence of global acute malnutrition is 5 percent at the national level, with prevalence in the provinces ranging from 1.5 to 8.1 percent.
+The prevalence of chronic malnutrition is the second highest in the world and the highest in Africa: 56 percent of children under 5 are stunted, which is a marginal improvement from 58 percent in 2010 but still well above the 40 percent threshold for "critical" chronic malnutrition established by the World Health Organization (WHO).14 The prevalence of global acute malnutrition is 5 percent at the national level, with prevalence in the provinces ranging from 1.5 to 8.1 percent.
 Anaemia rates are increasing, with 61 percent of children affected in 2016 compared with 45 percent in 2010; the rate among women has almost doubled to 35 percent over the same period.
-17 Given the magnitude
+15 Given the magnitude of the problem, iron deficiency needs to be addressed through supplementation using home fortification.
+Malnutrition prevalence is also high among people living with HIV.